zigzagoon1/phase-4-data-structures-implement-a-stack/README.md

 calling on some built-in Ruby array methods to build your `Stack` class's functionality.

-Fork and clone this lab; you'll be coding in the `lib/stack.rb` file.
+Start by forking and cloning this lab.
+You'll be writing your code in the `lib/stack.rb` file.
 You can run the tests at any point using `learn test` to check your work.

 ## Instructions

-Start by creating the `Stack` class and set it up to initialize an instance variable `@stack` that points to an empty array.
+First, create the `Stack` class and set it up to initialize an instance variable `@stack` that points to an empty array.

 Once you have the first test passing, build out the following methods: